liddiard/google-sheet-s3/README.md

 **Did I miss something in these instructions?
 Not working as expected?
 Feel free to [file an issue](https://github.com/liddiard/google-sheet-s3/issues).**

 That's it!
 Any time you make a change to the spreadsheet, the changes will be re-published to the JSON file.
-The JSON file's filename is taken from the spreadsheet ID, so the spreadsheet can be renamed without breaking the URL.
+The JSON file's filename is taken from the spreadsheet ID, so the spreadsheet can be safely renamed without breaking the URL.

 ## Usage notes